 Q. What is piggybacking?

 A. Piggybacking is when one person follows another person into a building without providing proper identification.
 In the halls, this happens when people follow residents into the hall without swiping.
 Piggybacking is dangerous because it bypasses the security of the building.
 Without swiping or checking guests in, Residence Life and Public Safety have no way to identify unwelcome guests.
 You probably wouldn't let a stranger into an off-campus apartment complex; don't let them into the hall.
-Even if the person behind you is a roommate or someone you know, it's important to make sure they swipe to avoid creating a culture of piggybacking.

 Q. What if I piggyback with a friend or roommate?